-I visited Mount Bromo in Indonesia for a day trip with my family over the Christmas break.
+I visited Mount Bromo in Indonesia for a day trip with my family.
 Here are my experience and a collection of photos from my time in Mount Bromo, a popular (and active!) volcano in Indonesia.

 Indonesia, sitting right on top of the Pacific Ring of Fire, is home to 129 active volcanoes.
 Naturally, these volcanoes play a big part in our culture.
 As a child in Indonesia, I grew up listening to fairytales involving mountains and volcanoes, as well as real-life stories from my parents about escaping a volcano eruption which brought down a rain of black volcanic ashes down to their hometown.

 One of the more popular volcanoes in Indonesia is Mount Bromo – an active volcano in the eastern part of Java Island in Indonesia with the last recent eruption in 2015 followed by a very recent one in 18 July 2019 (If you’re thinking of going, definitely check if it’s still okay!)

 When it’s not spewing lava, Mount Bromo is very beautiful with a mild climate.
 This is why it has become a very popular destination among locals and foreigners alike, especially for a family vacation.
 I was told by my parents that I had actually been here when I was much younger but I barely have any recollection of the experience… I just remembered bits and pieces about having to wake up way too early to catch the sunrise.

 What you need to pack for Mount Bromo

 - Sunglasses – to protect your eyes from the sandstorms.
 I will elaborate more on this

 - Scarves – also to protect yourself from the sandstorm.

 - Sun Protection – Indonesia is in the tropics, and although Bromo’s climate is cooler, the sun will still be strong.
 Always wear sunscreen and layer up with extra clothing and a hat to shield yourself.